dtzSiFive/firrtl-spec/spec.md

-All ports of probe type must be initialized with exactly one statement: an originating `export`{.firrtl} statement ([@sec:export]) using a `probe`{.firrtl} expression, or by forwarding an existing probe reference ([@sec:forward]).
+All ports of probe type must be initialized with exactly one statement: an originating `export`{.firrtl} statement ([@sec:export]) using a `probe`{.firrtl} expression or by forwarding an existing probe reference ([@sec:forward]).

 Probe types are only allowed as part of module ports and may not appear